 And it is important that you can recognize and understand when your chinchilla is depressed or sad.

 This is going to help strengthen the bond for years to come.

 Overall, if you keep up with your end of the deal, depression with chinchillas is something you likely won’t encounter.

-However, if you are having issues now as you read this post, perhaps try implementing some of the tips and tricks I’ve laid out for you today to pull them out of it and get them happy, healthy, and active again.
+However, if you are having issues now as you read this post, perhaps try implementing some of the tips and tricks I’ve laid out for you today, to pull your pet out of it and get it happy, healthy, and active again.

 I wish you the best of luck with your chinchilla!